openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/package_name.md

 }
 ```

-Additionally, package declarations must not cause naming conflicts: sub-packages cannot have the same name as top-level declarations in the current package.
+Additionally, package declarations must not cause naming conflicts: subpackages cannot share names with top-level declarations in the current package.

 Here are some error examples: